 Just graduated with your Bachelor's degree and ready to travel and have new adventures?
 Are you a fluent English speaker?
 Have a passion for working with kids?
-Put all those both together and you can get paid to live and work in Thailand, Taiwan, and China!
+Put all those both together and you can get paid to live and work in Thailand and Taiwan!

 Been looking for teaching jobs in Asia?
 You're not the only one!
 It's becoming more and more common, but the demand for a native English speaker remains valuable.
 Getting paid to teach abroad doesn't have to be an unreachable dream.

-Looking fore more ideas of what to do in your 20's?
+Looking for more ideas of what to do in your 20's?

 Here's a guide full of amazing things you can't pass up!